 Results: Once again Ebates shows more attention to the details.

 Both services provide online shopping experience via built-in browsers.
 It means that when the user finds an appealing Cash Back offer and clicks Shop he/she continues the shopping experience without leaving the specific app.

 Such loading screens Dosh and Ebates have is a great way to address worries of customers and one more time assure that, hey, your Cash Back is activated, feel free to shop.
-Obviously, it’s crucial to actually deliver the promise afterwards, but it’s another topic.
+Obviously, it’s crucial to actually deliver the promise afterward, but it’s another topic.

 Built-in browsers.
-Unfortunately both Dosh and Ebates built-in browsers are not fully user friendly yet — they are considerably slower (sometimes even annoyingly slow) comparing to default browsers.
+Unfortunately, both Dosh and Ebates built-in browsers are not fully user-friendly yet — they are considerably slower (sometimes even annoyingly slow) comparing to default browsers.

 Comparing to Ebates Dosh built-in browser experience is poorer.
 For example.
 Ebates app always indicates the amount of Cash Back in the inbuilt browser during all time users navigates the store.
-In case of Dosh users don’t have visual confirmation that their purchase actually will be recorded.
+In the case of Dosh users don’t have visual confirmation that their purchase actually will be recorded.

 Although Ebates mobile app may be a bit less trendy in terms of design it has several advantages compared with Dosh.

 When it comes to finances, cash-back, savings, etc. money-related services there should be a lot of effort put into building the trust and making the user feel secure and confident about the service.
 Although Dosh has mainly minor UX issues altogether they might influence the overall feeling of the service in a negative way.

 Check out conversion rate optimization possibilities for mobile apps here!